Let’s bounce! Or climb or spin…anything to get in some physical activities if you’ve got active kids stuck indoors, right?

 Strider – Depending on the space in your house you may be able to bring a toddler balance bike indoors.
 Our house isn’t very big, but if the wheels were clean sometimes they could ride back and forth from the front door to the kitchen.
 We loved our Strider.
 It lasted through all of the kids and helped them gain balance and confidence, making bike riding much easier when they got older.

-Toddler Trampoline – Bouncing on a trampoline is a wonderful way to burn off energy for high energy tots and one of the only trampolines I found that is sized for the tiniest bouncers is this one from Galt.
+Toddler Trampoline – Bouncing on a trampoline is a wonderful way to burn off energy for high energy toddlers and one of the only trampolines I found that is sized for the tiniest bouncers is this one from Galt.
 It is good for kids ages 1-3 years.

 Rody Pony– Rody Ponies are super strong bouncing toys, and fun for many ages.
 They’re super durable and last for years.
 We’ve got two ponies and all of the kids from toddler up to age 8 have played with them.
 Aside from their bouncing capabilities, they’ve been central to countless pretend scenarios.

-Indoor Gyms and Balance Toys:
+Indoor Climbing and Balance Toys for Toddlers:

 Giant Foam Blocks – Babies and toddlers can climb, crawl and stack these big foam blocks.
 They invite movement and stacking to create structures that can be played on.
 If one set is a hit, you can also add different shapes or a tunnel.